MarkusH/blog/content/Development/2021-06-06__en__writing-safe-database-migrations-in-django.rst

     class AddIndexModel2(models.Model):
         name = models.CharField(max_length=10)

 Firstly, the old way that's been around forever.
-You can set db_index to True on a field and Django will create an index.
+You can set ``db_index=True`` on a field and Django will create an index.

-Secondly, since Django 1.11, you can define class based indexes in a model's Meta class.
+Secondly, since Django 1.11, you can define class based indexes in a model's ``Meta`` class.
 They are far more flexible, and powerful.
 And since Django 3.2 you can even add indexes on expressions, also known as functional indexes.

 .. code-block:: python